hoffmangroup/segway/doc/segway.rst

 soft transition model.
 Therefore the impact of the prior will be a function of both :option:`--segtransition-weight-scale` and :option:`--prior-strength`.

+One may effectively use the hard length constraints and soft length priors simultaneously.

 Task selection
 ==============